-The Chow Chow originates from northern China, and some historians believe it can trace its history back over 2,000 years!
+The “silent, dignified, protective and aloof” Chow Chow originates from Chinese indigenous dogs, and some historians believe it can trace its history back over 2,000 years!

-They were originally bred as a hunting and fighting dogs, but were also used to pull sleds, and are well adapted to the colder climates of northern China.
+They were initially bred as hunting and fighting dogs but were also used to pull sleds and are well adapted to the colder climates of northern China.

-The breed is a recognizable one, but they’re not particularly popular, for several reasons.
+The breed is recognizable, but they’re not particularly popular for several reasons. (see “Did You Know?”)

-Chows are known for their stocky appearance and have a square head and large body.
+These large dogs are known for their stocky appearance and have square heads and large bodies.

-Their fur is very thick and fluffy and can be either soft or rough.
+Their fur is very thick and fluffy and can be soft or rough.

-Chows also have a curly tail that sits across its back.
+Chows also have curly tail that sits across their back.
 The standard color for the breed is cream or fawn, but they are also seen in black and red.